Building Vibrant Communities

 Arts & Culture

-Education continues to be a central focus of the Jackman family's philanthropy, with an emphasis on the humanities in institutions of higher learning.
-The Foundation supports scholarship that contributes to an interdisciplinary and cross cultural understanding of our global artistic heritage.
+Education continues to be a central focus of the Jackman Family’s philanthropy with an emphasis on the humanities.
+The Foundation supports scholarship that contributes to a cross-cultural understanding of our shared history and our global artistic heritage.

-The Foundation takes a proactive and strategic approach to grantmaking and is not currently accepting unsolicited proposals or letters of inquiry.
+The Foundation awards grants to institutions and organizations.
+It does not make grants directly to individuals.
+We take a proactive and strategic approach to grantmaking and are not accepting unsolicited proposals or letters of inquiry.
 Grant requests are by invitation only.

 Trustees & Staff

 Hal Jackman was born in 1932, the son of former Member of Parliament Harry Jackman and philanthropist Mary Rowell Jackman.
 He was educated at Upper Canada College, University of Toronto Schools, Victoria College, the University of Toronto Faculty of Law, and the London School of Economics.
 He later became Chairman of the Board of National Trust Company and the Empire Life Insurance Company, as well as several other prominent Canadian corporations.

 In 1991, Mr. Jackman was appointed Ontario’s 25th Lieutenant-Governor.
 In this role he was patron to over 150 organizations in the arts and other charitable arenas.
 In 1995, he established The Lieutenant Governor’s Awards for the Arts, which awarded over $2.5 million to 84 arts organizations across the province.